“Every Day I Live in Fear”

 Violence and Discrimination Against LGBT People in El Salvador, Guatemala, and Honduras, and Obstacles to Asylum in the United States

 Honduras faces great challenges related to systemic corruption, political interference in the justice system, and human rights violations in a context of fragile democratic institutions.
-Former President Juan Orlando Hernández (2014-2022) was extradited to the United States on drug-trafficking and gun charges.
-In January 2022, Xiomara Castro became the first female president of Honduras after winning the elections by a wide margin, promising to fight corruption and defend human rights.
+President Xiomara Castro took office in January 2022 promising to fight corruption and defend human rights after years of rampant abuses, but her administration has been slow to deliver.
 Impunity for human rights abuses remains the norm.
 The country’s murder rate remains among the highest in the world.
-Women, journalists, environmental defenders, and lesbian, gay, bisexual, and transgender individuals are among those most vulnerable to violence.
+Women, human rights defenders, Indigenous, Afro-Honduran, and lesbian, gay, bisexual, and transgender (LGBT) individuals are among those most vulnerable to violence.

 Violence and Discrimination Against LGBT People in El Salvador, Guatemala, and Honduras, and Obstacles to Asylum in the United States